MelGrubb/ps-store/README.md

-# ps-store
+# Code

-Store sample for my Pluralsight course "Creating Maintainable Contexts for Automated Testing"
+This folder contains the source code for the sample solution.